TanStack/table/README.md

 `useSortBy` is the hook that implements **row sorting**.
 It also support multi-sort (keyboard required).

+- Multi-sort is enabled by default
+- To sort the table via UI, attach the props generated from each column's `getSortByToggleProps()`, then click any of those elements.
+- To multi-sort the table via UI, hold `shift` while clicking on any of those same elements that have the props from `getSortByToggleProps()` attached.
+- To programmatically sort (or multi-sort) any column, use the `toggleSortBy` method located on the instance or each individual column.

 ### Table Options

 The following options are supported via the main options object passed to `useTable(options)`